 Discover Exeter's medieval past, find out about many of Exeter's surviving gems and the events that...0.15 miles away

 In its 18th year Brook Gallery is one of the South West’s most respected art galleries with a...0.17 miles away

 Sound Gallery Studios is a professional recording studio situated at Exeter Phoenix and established...0.17 miles away

 A self-guided tour exploring the buildings and history of Exeter's woollen trade.0.17 miles away

 The Passages were built to house the pipes that brought clean drinking water into medieval Exeter. ...0.24 miles away

-Exeter's Historic Quayside is one of the most attractive areas of the city, popular with locals and...0.26 miles away
+Exeter's Historic Quayside is the most attractive area in the city, popular with locals & visitors...0.26 miles away